Hi, I’m Scott.

 - 2016-2018 — Learn a ton about accessibility audits and remediation by implementing accessibility fixes for various big-brand property sites and apps while being immersed in the #a11y community.
 Also conduct research on accessibility in Angular and React frameworks.

-- 2018 — I return to Shopify as accessibility advocate.
+- 2018 — I return to Shopify as its first full-time accessibility advocate.

 Pixel Pioneers — Web Accessibility for Developers: Essential Tools for Inclusive Coding